 - Using pins before stitching

-To secure the design element to the base, there are four (4) basic methods:
+To secure the appliqué fabric design element to the base, there are four (4) basic raw edge appliqué techniques:

-- Press the appliqué with fusible web already applied to the background fabric using the manufacturer’s instructions for your fusible product
+- Press the fabric pieces for appliqué with the fusible web already applied to the wrong side of your fabric to the right side background fabric using the manufacturer’s instructions for your fusible product.
+Fusible web appliqué has minimal fraying.
+Read our article with everything about fusible web.

-- Machine finish with a decorative, satin or zigzag stitch that covers the edge of the appliqué
+- Machine finish with decorative stitches, satin or zigzag stitch that covers the edge of the appliqué

 - Scribble stitch to enhance the design element using either a straight stitch or free motion stitching, stitching close to the edge for a smooth finish or in from the edge for a frayed finish